frederic-perez/AmE-dictionary/data/idioms.md

 __contend with (someone or something) for (something)__ To compete against someone or something for something. _Andy hasn’t trained enough to contend with other swimmers his age for a win.
 If you push him to enter this race, he’ll just end up disappointed._
 __control freak__ :two::hammer:
 __cool (one’s) heels__ To wait, sometimes so that one becomes calmer or more composed.
+__cool head__ The ability to remain calm and rational during stressful situations. _The successful outcome of the hostage situation was due to the police officer°s cool head._
 __cool it__
 __cool your jets!__ Calm down!
 This caution began with air force pilots reducing their jet planes’ air speed and, by so doing, reducing strain on the engine caused by excess heat.
 Among similar “relax!” phrases are “hold your horses!” “chill out!” “keep your pants on!” and “don’t get your bowels in an uproar!”
 __coop up__ To restrict someone or something to a particular, usually small, space for a length of time.
 A noun or pronoun can be used between “coop” and “up.” _Just let the dogs run in the yard—they’ve been cooped up all day._ _After that snowstorm cooped us up for days, we were thrilled to leave the house again._